Home / Kids / Is the New Avatar Movie Okay for Kids?

 Do kids need to watch the series before the movie?

 The film's premise picks up after the series ends and assumes its characters' full arcs.
 A child can likely follow the plot without the series, but the emotional weight, especially anything involving Aang's people, depends on context the show spends three seasons building.
-If there is time before release, the series watched together is the stronger path in.
+The series watched together is the stronger path in.

 Free guide